GirlSocial/girlsocial-chat-server/README.md

 # GirlSocial - A new social network with the focus on inclusivity

+⚠️ WARNING: Very early in development!
+The app is NOT finished at all!

 GirlSocial will be an open source social platform unlike any other - with a focus on inclusivity.

 You will be able to use GirlSocial air-gapped - like any existing social network, or you'll be able to enable integrations with services like pronouns.page and the software will try it's hardest to avoid making other people uncomfortable.